Valid operation patterns in Jitterbit Studio

 - Source Activity 1 A: If used, the first source activity can be associated with any endpoint type.

-- HTTP F
+- HTTP C

-E Only non-bulk activities can be used in this location.
+B Only non-bulk activities can be used in this location.

-F The HTTP activity must receive a request body and produce a response body.
-An HTTP GET activity returns a message indicating success {"success": true}
+C The HTTP activity must receive a request body and produce a response body.
+An HTTP GET activity returns a message indicating success {"success": true} or failure {"success": false} instead of the actual response.

-Script(s) + (Group: Source Activity 1 + Script[s]) + Transformation 1 + Target Activity 1 / Source Activity 2 + Transformation 2 + Script(s) + Target Activity 2 + Script(s)
+Script(s) or Flow Control tools + (Group: Source Activity 1 + Script[s] or Flow Control tools) + Transformation 1 + Target Activity 1 / Source Activity 2 + Transformation 2 + Script(s) or Flow Control tools + Target Activity 2 + Script(s) or Flow Control tools

 - Source Activity 1 A: If used, the first source activity can be associated with any endpoint type.